Native title claims

 It's a good idea to get legal help for your native title claim.
 Native title can take a long time to sort out and can be quite difficult.

-If you want to try to have your native title recognised, contact your Native Title Representative Body.
+If you want to try to have your native title recognised, or for more information, contact your Native Title Representative Body.